How to Recover From Running a Marathon

 Head over to the post-race food area to grab some food and something to drink.
 Consuming a combination of carbohydrates, protein and fluid 30 minutes after the marathon will give your body the tools it needs to begin repairing muscles and rehydrating.
 If you can't stomach solid food right away, try to at least consume a recovery drink in that 30-minute window.

+Focus on getting electrolytes back in your body as well.
 After you've had something to eat and drink and walked through the finisher's area, change out of your clothes if they're wet.
 This will help regulate your body temperature, which can rise a few degrees over the course of the marathon, making your body work harder to pump blood and reducing the amount of oxygen that is able to reach vital organs efficiently.

 Celebrate a Little!